jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 Sudden idea: to manually make the tables out of human readable text you can slide the (transparent) text over the tables and use the first thing in the text to shift it into the right spot in the tables.
 That thing then disappears from the text.
 Based on what's next in the text you can move to the appropriate spot in the tables and shift it in there.

 Some instruction sequences might have the same result and are both the shortest and the fastest, but then there's the heat produced by the CPU.
 Some instructions may produce more heat than others.
-When it gets too hot then the CPU must be slowed down, so limiting the heat may be something else to keep in mind.
+When it gets too hot then the CPU might be slowed down, so limiting the heat may be something else to keep in mind.

 There might be optimization several priorities.
 You might want to have the fastest solution, you might to limit the heat the CPU produces, you might want the solution with the least disk access...
 I want to offer a general optimization which favors speed, but also other things to a certain extend, but I have to keep in mind that other optimizations might also be wished.